 This will massively improve your chances of your video getting watched!

-A video with the closed captions engage far more on social media, and they rank better because they cater to the hearing impaired.?
+A video with closed captions engages far more on social media, and they rank better because they cater to the hearing impaired.

 Video Descriptions & Hashtags

-Make sure that your videos are posted with a good quality description of what it’s about.
+Make sure that your videos are posted with good quality description of what it’s about.
 This is very important.